yairm210/Unciv/docs/Developers/Building-Locally.md

 Unciv uses Gradle to specify dependencies and how to run.
 In the background, the Gradle gnomes will be off fetching the packages (a one-time effort) and, once that's done, will build the project!

+Unciv uses Grade 7.2 and the Android Gradle Plugin 7.1.0

 ## Without Android Studio

 If you also have JDK 11 installed, you can compile Unciv on your own by cloning (or downloading and unzipping) the project, opening a terminal in the Unciv folder and run the following commands: